 Snuggle

 Seriously, one of my favorite things to do is to snuggle.
 And when the weather is right, it’s perfect.
-Grab a blanket and have family snuggle time while watching a movie.
-It really doesn’t get much better than that as far as family bonding.
+Grab a blanket and have snuggle time while watching a movie.

-Plus, when you are all snuggled together and sharing body heat, everyone stays warm — no matter what the weather is doing outside.
+Plus, when you are all snuggled together under a blanket, everyone stays warm — no matter what the weather is doing outside.

 And, if you want to make it a movie night, get tips for that in our How To Have An At Home Movie Night post.